MohamedHashish42/Managing-Multiple-Github-Accounts/README.md

 # Managing Multiple Github Accounts

-In this repo i will explain in details how to work with multiple Github accounts on a single device running **Windows** operating system using **SSH**.
+In this repo I will explain in detail how to work with multiple Github accounts on a single device running **Windows** operating system using **SSH**.

 Suppose this scenario :
-We have two github accounts, one **personal** and the onther one for  **work** and want to setup our device to interact with both 2 accounts.
+We have two github accounts, one **personal** and the other one for  **work** and want to setup our device to interact with both 2 accounts.

 **Note**
 Every single command and configuration file exists in this repo so read it carefully and then apply each step.